DLA British Curriculum subjects: Maths, Science, Economics

 To help facilitate this extremely important process, choose one of the links that best suits your requirements.

 International General Certificate of Secondary Education is the equivalent of grades 10 and 11.
-In order to enrol for this course, students must have completed either Cambridge Checkpoint (also known as Foundation) or Grade 9.
+In order to enrol for this course, students must have completed Grade 9 or equivalent.

 In order to choose the right subjects you have to ask yourself what type of degree you wish to study at University.
 From this, one works backwards to determine which AS-Level subjects you require and therefore which subjects you must choose.